alschmut/SwiftBuildableMacro/README.md

 ## Installation
 The library can be installed using Swift Package Manager.

+## Features
+- The macro can be applied to `struct`, `enum` and `class` definitions to generate a builder
+- For `struct` definitions without explicit initialisers the macro makes a best guess to derive the memberwise initialiser.
+Please create a GitHub issue, in case you find any bugs :)
+- For every `init`-parameter a type dependent default value is set (see the below table).
+For unknown/custom types, the macro will expect another builder to be defined somewhere else
+    - E.x. a known type: `var number: Int = 0`
+    - E.x. an unknown type: `var value: MyValue = MyValueBuilder().build()`
+- By default the top level access level (e.x. `public`, `private`, etc.) of `struct`, `enum` and `class` definition is also appled to the builder.
+If you need the builder to have a lower access level you can define it via `@Buildable(accessLevel: .internal)`

 ## Limitations
-- The macro only works on `struct`, `enum` and `class` definitions
-- The list of default values is limited to the values specified in the below table.
-All other types will require another builder to be defined
 - If a builder for a specific declaration can not be generated, you can always choose to create it yourself by following the below builder naming pattern:
     ```swift
     struct <MyType>Builder {